Internet of Things Theory

 6LoWPAN

 Gartner released a report stating over 20 billion devices will participate in the Internet of Things by 2020.
 A person may have up to 5,000 devices to interact with.
 This type of scale would not be possible without the adoption of IPv6 and 6LoWPAN.
-6LoWPAN Range stands for Low power Wireless Personal Area Networks.
-It enables small, low-powered memory-constrained devices to connect and participate in IoT.
+6LoWPAN Range stands for Low-power Wireless Personal Area Networks.
+It enables small, low-powered, memory-constrained devices to connect and participate in IoT.

 Its base topology has several mesh-type self-healing 6LoWPAN nodes connected to the Edge router for connectivity and integration to the Internet.
-The edge routers act as a bridge between the RF and Ethernet network.
+The edge routers act as a bridge between the RF and Ethernet networks.

 Conclusion: